electron/onboarding-guide/electron/from-native-to-js.md

 })
 ```

-With this, it’s possible to create JavaScript objects formed with prototypes and properties as developers expect them, and more clearly reason about functions and properties implemented at this lower system level!
+With this, it’s possible to create JavaScript objects formed with prototypes and properties as developers expect them, and more clearly reason about functions and properties implemented at this lower system level.

-The decision around where to implement any given module method is itself a complex and oft-nondeterministic one, which I'll save for a later post.

-I'd also love to know what other Electron mechanisms folks would be interested in hearing more about!